French Present Tense 101: What You Should Know

 Regular Verbs With an -re Ending

-Regular endings for -re verbs follow a similar pattern.
-Drop the -re ending and use -s, nothing, -ons, -ez, or -ent instead.
+The endings of regular -re verbs follow a similar pattern.
+Drop the -re ending and replace it with one of the following endings:

 Vendre (to sell)